SirSeim/SPFY/docs/Detailed_Design_Specification.md

 **7.2.1 Frontdesk Page CSC Description**
 The front desk homepgage js file (frontdesk.js) initializes and refreshes the page based on user activity in real time.
 User activity includes checking clients in, adding them to activities, searching for client profiles, creating a new drop-in or viewing old ones.
 The functionality is implemented to include the following functions: setupFrontDesk, setUpClientsForCheckin, refreshCheckinTable, setupCheckin, updateAddActivities.
 - setupFrontDesk
+  - Sets up the click handler function for each client to include a modal and
 - setUpClientsForCheckin
 - refreshCheckinTable
 -setupCheckin